chawyehsu/base16-snazzy-scheme/README.md

 ## Install / How to use

 This is a base16 color scheme definition.
-To use it on a application you want, you should take a look at [base16's repository](https://github.com/chriskempson/base16#template-repositories) to see if the application is supported by base16.
-Then chose a [base16 builder](https://github.com/chriskempson/base16#builder-repositories) to build the theme files of the application.
+To use it on an application you want, you should take a look at [base16's repository](https://github.com/chriskempson/base16#template-repositories) to see if the application is supported by base16.
+Then choose a [base16 builder](https://github.com/chriskempson/base16#builder-repositories) to build the theme files of the application.
 It will generate a bunch of theme files based on different base16 color scheme definition.
 To use snazzy colors, just install the snazzy one into the application, and that's it!

-Here is a example to use base16-snazzy on **Vim**:
+Here is an example to use base16-snazzy on **Vim**:

 **Vundle**

-Add the following to your `~/.vimrc` file and run `PluginInstall` in Vim.
+Add the following code into your `~/.vimrc` file and run `PluginInstall` in Vim.
 ```
 Plugin 'chriskempson/base16-vim'
 ```